inchirahjabir/Blogging-application/README.md

 * ***Add Likes***
   * Grade: 2
   * Comments: I added a likes colums for posts and imported the FontAwesome library to add the like icon to make the feature look better.

-## Miscellaneous

-SInce I couldn't figure out what url address to use for the callback what env variables to change, I couldn't successfully implement both Github Oauth and access to the Supabase database.
-At first, I used http://localhost:8000 for the supabase url and http://localhost:8000/v1/auth/callback for the redirect url and Github Oauth worked fine.
-However, I couldn't access the database so I had to change my supabase url to http://localhost:54321 to access thedatabase and I tried to use http://localhost:54321/v1/auth/callback to implement Oauth but it kep giving me error messages.

 ### Course Feedback